jongrover/building-a-wordpress-theme-from-scratch/README.md

   color: red;
 }
 ```
-Note: You can change any of the settings in the CSS comment at the top as you wish these will eventually appear in your admin dashboard view under Appearance>Themes
+Note: You can change any of the settings in the CSS comment at the top as you wish these will eventually appear in your admin dashboard view under Appearance>Themes as details for each theme.

 6. In __js/app.js__ in your code editor add the following code:
 ```javascript